Subscribe to updates

 Extraordinary Council, Council - Thursday 9th January, 2025 6.00 pm

-The Council met on Thursday 9 January 2025 to discuss the English Devolution White Paper and the creation of Strategic Authorities, and to approve recommendations regarding political balance on council committees.
-The council agreed to continue discussions on the creation of a Strategic Authority for the South Midlands and to join the Devolution Priority Programme.
+The Council met on Thursday 9th January 2025 to discuss the English Devolution White Paper and the creation of Strategic Authorities, and to approve recommendations regarding the political balance on Council committees.
+The Council agreed to continue discussions on devolution and join the Devolution Priority Programme for the South Midlands, and also approved the revised allocation of seats on committees to reflect the current political balance of the Council.

 English Devolution White Paper and the Creation of Strategic Authorities